galgantar/standard-deviants/index.markdown

 {% include guess_viral.html %}

+# Presenting the Menu
+As we walked you through the cookbook, you might have realized that there are many important parts to watch out for when preparing the ideal dish.
+To leave a good aftertaste of the menu, we will summarize the recipe of the most crucial ingredients for you to view them at once glance.
+- Be aware of where you are posting
+- Carefully choose the target of your post
+- Watch out for real-life events that drive virality
+- Make sure to publish comprehensive posts - longer posts have a bigger chance of going viral
+- Don't be afraid to be negative - Criticism drives interaction more than pure positivity
+- Be sure about yourself - asking for help or advice is less likely to go viral
+- Be consistent - going viral might not happen at your first time of trying.
+Stay with it and follow the cookbook, we are sure it will work for you

 # Epilogue 🌚

 And with this, we conclude the tasting menu of it takes to go viral.
 You may try a dish from a chef and it be pure bliss, but when you compliment them or ask for the recipe, they start spewing some crap about it being "made with love" 😒. <br>